Star Russian skater tested positive for a banned substance before Beijing Olympics

 Tygart said drug use by Russian athletes, and tolerance of the problem by the IOC, has "tainted" the credibility of the Olympic Games, summer and winter, since 2012.

 Asked why the International Olympic Committee hasn't cracked down on Russia, Tygart said, "It's simple, power and money.
-That's at the heart of the decisions that have been made to not give meaningful consequences to Russia from day one."
+That's at the heart of the decisions that have been made to not give meaningful consequences to Russia from Day 1."

-This scandal is complicated by the fact that the athlete involved is a minor, just fifteen years old.
-The IOC's Mark Adams did confirm today that the probe now underway would look at the behavior of her coaches and others involved in the Russian skating program.
+This scandal is complicated by the fact that the athlete involved is a minor, just 15 years old.
+The IOC's Mark Adams did confirm that the probe now underway would look at the behavior of her coaches and others involved in the Russian skating program.

 "We don't just look at the athletes involved in these cases, we do look at the entourage, it's very important," he said.